Dr. Robert Malone Explains What’s Really Happening at the CDC

 So no chance to evaluate it or ask questions.

-In the case of the RSV products, it was a very strange presentation that was made in which uh information about other RSV products uh was more prominent than that of the monoclonal antibody that was actually the subject for discussion.
+In the case of the RSV products, it was a very strange presentation that was made in which information about other RSV products was more prominent than that of the monoclonal antibody that was actually the subject for discussion.

-Deaths is a rare event in this case, fortunately, post inoculation with these monoclonal antibodies, which are not vaccines.
+Deaths is a rare event in this case, fortunately, post-inoculation with these monoclonal antibodies, which are not vaccines.

 Well, in these studies, there were proper negative controls.

-And uh there was an imbalance in deaths with more deaths, slightly more in the inoculated group compared to the control group.
+And there was an imbalance in deaths with more deaths, slightly more in the inoculated group compared to the control group.

-Furthermore, that trend of statistically not significant, but still numerically split uh with the same trend was present in the studies involving the other marketed monoclonal antibody product.
+Furthermore, that trend of statistically not significant, but still numerically split with the same trend was present in the studies involving the other marketed monoclonal antibody product.

-And uh usually will trigger a stop to trial enrollment, clinical trial enrollment.
+A death is a severe adverse event, full stop, and usually will trigger a stop to trial enrollment, clinical trial enrollment.

 And someone has to adjudicate the decision whether that death was associated with the product or not associated with the product, basically.